enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/resources.rst

 JDBC
 +++++++++++++

 .. note:: the recommended naming pattern for JDBC aliases is jdbc/name

+Connection pools to databases through JDBC is provided by an ObjectFactory embedded with JQM named tomcat-jdbc.

+As noted above, JDBC pool resources should always be singletons: it is stupid to create a new pool on each call AND it would create class loader leaks otherwise.

 +-----------------------------------------+-------------------------------------------------+
 | Classname                               | Factory class name                              |